Kstarr791/final_project/documentation/documentation.md

 ## Getting Started

+See README.md for an overview of the project goals, data, and analysis workflow step by step.

 I will start with the installation page of the github for the Starfish suite of tools. (https://github.com/egluckthaler/starfish/wiki/Installation)

 For installation, I will try the apptainer option, since that is what we have been working with the most in the class: